rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

     pkill -9 -f appium
     ```
     -   If you dont have pkill
-        -   Run the test (npx wdio) again, and Ctrl + C while the test is running the to terminate the active port.
+        -   Run the test (npx wdio) again, and Ctrl + C while the test is running the to manually terminate the active port.
 This will fix it.
 -    if you run into an error: *"ts-node/esm/trasnpile-only 'resolve' did not call the next hook.."*
     -   Running the following command will fix it.
     ```